backstreetbrogrammer/12_BlockchainAndCryptocurrencyInJava/README.md

 ledgers in real estate to store a house’s records, such as when alterations were made or the house was sold.
 We also use ledgers in bookkeeping to record all the transactions a company makes.

-For example - suppose there are 4 friends in a university hostel sharing a room.
+For example - suppose there are 4 friends in a university.
 They keep a record of all payments done amongst each other every day (if any).
 This record book is kept at a common cupboard and anyone can access it, read it, write it and append the transactions at the end.

 It's good to have a record / ledger like above until they all trust each other but in the real world, records stored using traditional ledgers are easy to tamper with, meaning we can easily edit, remove, or add a record.
 As a result,